-- There is a disabled access with ramps and handrails into the school at the Highfields campus.
+There is a disabled access with ramps and handrails into the school at both campuses.

-- A disabled toilet facility is available on both campuses and most doors are wide enough to ensure wheel chair access
+A disabled toilet facility is available in all buildings on both campuses and doors are wide enough to ensure wheel chair access

 The age and nature of the buildings at the Abbey campus are such that access will always be limited, in comparison to the Highfields campus.